Long-Term Care

 If you don’t use it, you lose it.
 This is often the biggest complaint about traditional long-term care insurance.
 Paying into a policy you may never use doesn’t sit well with some potential policy buyers.

-A popular option addresses this concern by combining life and long-term care insurance.
-These products, known as hybrid or combination policies, pay long-term care costs when you are alive but become life insurance money for your heirs after you pass away.
+A popular option addresses this concern by combining life insurance and long-term care insurance.
+Hybrid or combination policies, as they are known, cover long-term care expenses while you are alive and transform into life insurance benefits for your heirs after your passing.

-Some hybrid polices also ensure that original death benefits are paid to your loved ones even if long-term care proceeds are fully tapped.
+Some hybrid policies ensure that original death benefits are paid to your loved ones even if long-term care proceeds are fully tapped.

 Hybrid and combination policies are now more popular than traditional long-term care insurance plans.
-In 2018, the number of combination policies sold totaled 404,000 — significantly higher than the 15,000 combination policies sold in 2007, according to Limra, an industry research and consulting firm.
+In 2020, 421,000 combination policies were sold— significantly higher than the 15,000 combination policies sold in 2007, according to Limra, an industry research and consulting firm.

 Accelerated Death Benefit